chriskolb/SPL_SS18/GroupKM/README.md

 Published in : SPL

-Description : 'Kaplan-Meier estimators for survival in rent
+Description : 'Function for graphically appealing plots of Kaplan-Meier estimates for survival in rent
 	       Compare different subgroups: Region East/West, Region Urban/Rural, Household Income High/Low, Migration Background Yes/No, Married Yes/No, Divorced Yes/No, Education'